reicolee/grailed-code-challenge/README.md

 Django provides core scaffolding for the application out of the box, where most of the boilerplate code lives within the `./config` folder (created by running the command `django-admin startproject config .`), taking care of the configurations of the application.
 Code written by me lives within the `./users` folder (created by running the command `python manage.py startapp users`).

-The reason why I chose to present the data in the form of API endpoints instead of using a CLI application is because it seems intuitive for me to use a GET action for retrieving a list of users with either disallowed / duplicate usernames, and a POST action for updating the usernames to resolve collisions.
+The reason why I chose to present the data in the form of API endpoints instead of using a CLI application is because it is intuitive to use a GET action for retrieving a list of users with either disallowed / duplicate usernames, and a POST action for updating the usernames to resolve collisions.
 Furthermore, instead of having to manually trigger certain functions to retrieve/view/update the data on the command line, having web browsable APIs to view the data is much more developer-friendly to inspect large amount of data.

 The flow of the application are as follow: